 Waggle features a temperature monitoring device along with a companion app.
 The device is installed in your vehicle and tracks the temperature.
 If the temps get outside of the safety zone you set (whether due to heat or cold), you’ll get an alert notification on your phone via text or email!
-While it’s designed specifically with dog and cat-owning RV-ers in mind, it works great for standard cars too!
+While it’s designed specifically with owners who are traveling via RV with a dog or cat, it works great for standard cars too!

 This is a sponsored placement, in which an advertiser pays a fee to be featured in this article.
 Learn more